g-juli0/virtual6502/README.md

 # Virtual 6502
 A virtual 6502 processor written in TypeScript and running on Node.js.
-This project is the practical component of Prof. Gormanly's Computer Organization and Architecture class.
+This project is the practical component of Prof. Gormanly's Computer Organization and Architecture class (CMPT422) at Marist College.

 ## Credits
 This software is an adaptation of a project created by [Dr. Alan Labouseur](http://labouseur.com/courses/os/) for his Operating Systems (CMPT 424) course project, which builds an operating system on top of a rudimentary virtual 6502 CPU.
 This project focuses on building a robust and complete 6502 architecture and instruction set.
 This project is a 6502 emulator programmed using TypeScript that will run on server-side JavaScript in Node.js.
 Here are references to Dr. Labouseur's original projects: